By Roy Burner - Minister of the Gospel

 A dedicated walk is one's being set apart, giving of one's self to service, wholly committed, and zealous in one's loyalty.
 Such a standing, in the early church, is noted many times in God's Word.

 Words describing being dedicated are: Consecrated, faithful, loyal, resolute, self-denying, and steadfast.
 There is always a sacrifice in availing oneself to the Lord's service.
 One may have to set aside other activities to accommodate the Lord's work.

 The test of discipleship, revealed in the Scriptures, noted excuses why some could not readily follow the Lord (Luke 9:57-61).
-Jesus stated: No man, having put his hand to the plow, and looking back, is fit for the kingdom of God (Luke 9:62).
+Scripture reveals: No man, having put his hand to the plow, and looking back, is fit for the kingdom of God (Luke 9:62).

 Scripture reveals that the believer is to hold fast the profession of faith without wavering.
 Let us consider one another to provoke (or stir up) love and good works.
 Not forsaking the assembly of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as we see the day approaching (Hebrews 10:13-15).

 Scripture reveals that because iniquity shall abound, the love of many shall grow cold (Matthew 24:12).
-A Bible commentary noted: In the midst of this abounding iniquity, there were some, whose love for Christ, His Gospel, and saints, did not waver!
+A Bible commentary noted: In the midst of this abounding iniquity, there were some whose love for Christ, the Gospel, and saints, did not waver!

 However, there were others whose zeal for Christ was greatly damped; the power of godliness, and the vital heat of religion, being almost lost.
 And through a love of the world, and of carnal ease and pleasure, the love of many grew cold; not entirely lost, but cold.

 Jesus said of the church of Ephesus: I have somewhat against you, because you have left your first love.
 Remember therefore, from where you are fallen, and repent, and do the first works (Revelation 2:4-5).